coda/packs-sdk/docs/guides/advanced/autocomplete.md

 # Autocomplete parameter options

 If you have a parameter that accepts a defined set of values it's usually best to provide those options using autocomplete.
 These options are presented to the user in the Coda UI and they can simply click on one instead of entering the value manually.
+Autocomplete can be used with `String` and `Number` parameters.

 [View Sample Code][samples]{ .md-button }